Steven Nzonzi

-Steven Nkemboanza Mike Christopher Nzonzi (born 15 December 1988) is a French professional footballer who plays as a defensive midfielder for EFL Championship club Stoke City.
+Steven Nkemboanza Mike Christopher Nzonzi (born 15 December 1988) is a French professional footballer who plays as a defensive midfielder for club Dunkerque.

 Nzonzi began his career with Ligue 2 side Amiens, impressing enough to earn a move to Premier League side Blackburn Rovers in 2009 for £650,000.
-He spent three years at Ewood Park which ended with Rovers being relegated at the end of the 2011–12 season.
+He spent three years with the club which ended with Rovers being relegated at the end of the 2011–12 season.
 He remained in the Premier League however, joining Stoke City for £3 million.
 At Stoke, Nzonzi established himself as a key member of the squad under Tony Pulis and then under Mark Hughes, where his performances during the 2014–15 earned him the club's Player of the Year award.
 He joined Spanish side Sevilla for a fee of £7 million in July 2015, and won the UEFA Europa League in his first season.
 Nzonzi joined Italian club Roma in 2018, where he played a season before being loaned to Galatasaray in Turkey and Rennes in France the following two seasons.
 In 2021, he signed for Qatari side Al-Rayyan.
 He then spent a season in Turkey with Konyaspor and then in Iran with Sepahan.
-In July 2025 Nzonzi made a return to Stoke City.
+In July 2025, he made a brief return to Stoke City.

 Nzonzi represented France at under-21 level.
 He turned down the chance to represent his ancestral DR Congo at senior international level, and was unsuccessful in his attempt to become eligible to play for England.
 In November 2017, he made his debut for the senior France squad, and he was part of their team that won the 2018 FIFA World Cup.